Jacobtrombley/Jacobtrombley/README.md

 <h1 align="center">Hello world, I’m @Jacobtrombley👋</h1>

-I am a graduate student at The University of Toronto pursuing a Master of Industrial Engineering focused in Analytics.
+I am a part-time graduate student at The University of Toronto pursuing a Master of Industrial Engineering focused in Analytics.
 I am a data fanatic who is looking to work in the data analytics, data science, or data engineering space.
-I have a passion for problem-solving and enjoy the challange of finding new ways to use data to create innovative soltions to complex problems.
+I have a passion for problem-solving and enjoy the challenge of finding new ways to use data to create innovative solutions to complex problems.

 ![mario_coding](https://github.com/Jacobtrombley/images-in-readme/assets/124385220/0ac7f5ec-9c22-4652-8641-dcdbbe223bdb)